 3.6.10 New Enrollee Enrollment Packets

 a) Contractor shall mail or provide online enrollment packets to all new Individual Exchange Enrollees in individual Exchange QHPs within ten (10) business days of receiving complete and accurate enrollment information from the Exchange and the binder payment; and within ten (10) business days of receipt of complete and accurate enrollment information for Covered California for Small Business QHP Enrollees.
 Contractor may deliver Enrollee materials pursuant to other methods that are consistent with: (1) Contractor’s submission of materials to enrollees of its other plans; (2) the needs of Enrollees; (3) the consent of the Enrollee; and (4) with applicable laws, rules and regulations.
-Contractor shall report to the Exchange monthly, in a format mutually agreed upon by the Exchange and Contractor, on the number and accuracy rate of identification cards that were sent to new Enrollees and Contractor’s compliance with the Performance Measurement Standards set forth in this Agreement.
+Contractor shall report to the Exchange monthly, in a format mutually agreed upon by the Exchange and Contractor, on the number and accuracy rate of identification cards that were sent to new Enrollees and Contractor’s compliance with the Performance Standards set forth in this Agreement.
 The enrollment packet shall include, at the minimum, the following:

 i.
 Welcome letter;